-- (1) An operating manual must be prepared for each transitional facility and must set out how the transitional facility will meet the requirements of this standard and the MPI Import Health Standard Ornamental Fish and Marine Invertebrates. - (2) A copy of the most current version of the operating manual must be made available to the Inspector at least three days prior to the external inspection or on request. - (3) The operating manual and any amendments made to it must be approved by the Inspector. - (4) The operating manual must: - a) Describe how the following standards and requirements will be met in relation to the uncleared animals: - i) This standard. - ii) The Import Health Standard for Ornamental Fish and Marine Invertebrates from all Countries. - iii) Any permit to import. - iv) Any measures approved in a Chief Technical Officer (CTO) direction under section 27(1)(d)(iii) of the Act. - b) Describe how the efficacy of the systems and procedures will be measured and monitored and determined to be continually effective. - (5) The operating manual must have the following structure: - a) A table of contents. - b) Numbered pages and the version number and date on each page. - c) The scope of the operating manual must include: - i) The purpose of the transitional facility as set out in the approval. - ii) A list of the relevant IHS(s) applicable to the animals held in the facility. - iii) A site plan of the transitional facility. - iv) A description of the design and construction of the facility. - d) The management structure and staff responsible for managing the uncleared animals which must include: - i) The name and contact details of the transitional facility owner. - ii) The name and contact details of the operator and their responsibilities. - iii) A list of any staff carrying out management responsibilities including any deputy operators or accredited persons (if applicable), and a description of each person's responsibilities for the physical and operational compliance of the transitional facility. - iv) Other key staff. - v) The following contact details: - 1) The Inspector with primary responsibility for supervision of the transitional facility. - 2) The relevant MPI office's email address and phone number for booking inspections. - 3) - e) Activities and procedures undertaken: - i) Access and security: A description of the access and security procedures (see clause 3.2). - ii) Segregation of animals and shared quarantine (see clause 3.3.1): - 1) A description of how the animals will be separated from other animals not of an equivalent biosecurity status, including during movement (if applicable).
+- (1) An operating manual must be prepared for each transitional facility and must set out how the transitional facility will meet the requirements of this standard and the MPI Import Health Standard: Ornamental Fish and Marine Invertebrates. - (2) The operator must ensure that the procedures set out in the operating manual are followed.
+A copy of the most current version of the operating manual must be made available to the Inspector on request. - (3) The operating manual and any amendments made to it must be approved by the Inspector. - (4) The operating manual must: - a) Describe how the following standards and requirements will be met in relation to the uncleared animals: - i) This standard. - ii) The Import Health Standard: Ornamental Fish and Marine Invertebrates. - iii) Any import permit. - iv) Any measures approved in a Chief Technical Officer (CTO) direction under section 27(1)(d)(iii) of the Act. - b) Describe how the efficacy of the systems and procedures will be measured, monitored, and determined to be continually effective. - (5) The operating manual must have the following structure: - a) A table of contents. - b) Numbered pages and the version number and date on each page. - c) The scope of the operating which manual must include: - i) The purpose of the transitional facility as set out in the approval. - ii) A list of the relevant IHS(s) applicable to the animals held in the facility. - iii) A site plan of the transitional facility. - iv) A description of the design and construction of the facility, including direct water systems and how separation is maintained. - d) The management structure and staff responsible for managing the uncleared animals which must include: - i) The name and contact details of the transitional facility owner. - ii) The name and contact details of the operator and their responsibilities. - iii) A list of any staff carrying out management responsibilities including any deputy operators or accredited persons (if applicable), and a description of each person's responsibilities for the physical and operational compliance of the transitional facility. - iv) Other key staff. - v) The following contact details: - 1) The Inspector with primary responsibility for supervision of the transitional facility. - 2) The relevant MPI office's email address and phone number for booking inspections. - e) Activities and procedures undertaken: - i) Access and security: A description of the access and security procedures (see clause 3.2). - ii) Segregation of animals and shared quarantine (see clause 3.3.2): - 1) A description of how the animals will be separated from other animals not of an equivalent health status, including during movement (if applicable).